Cloud Infrastructure Penetration Testing

 Identity is the perimeter

 Cloud breaches rarely start with a network exploit.
-They start with stolen keys, over-privileged roles, and weak trust boundaries.
+They start with stolen keys, over-privileged roles, and weak trust boundaries between services and accounts.

 Misconfigurations compound